-We are pleased to offer an exciting opportunity to be part of the perinatal mental health team, the Specialist Mother and Baby Mental Health service.
+We are pleased to offer an exciting opportunity to be part of their perinatal mental health team, the Specialist Mother and Baby Mental Health service.

-Perinatal Mental Health Teams are secondary care mental health teams specialising in supporting women in the perinatal period who have severe and complex mental health difficulties.
+Perinatal Mental Health Teams are secondary care mental health teams that specialise in supporting women in the perinatal period who have severe and complex mental health difficulties.
 We assess and treat a range of difficulties including mood disorders, anxiety disorders, psychosis, personality disorders and eating disorders.

-This position is open to applicants who are qualified, accredited therapists-please see person specification.
-Candidates must have proven experience of assessment skills and providing treatment for a range of mental health issues.
+This position is open to qualified, accredited therapists-please see person specification.
+Candidates must have proven experience of assessment skills and providing parent-infant therapeutic interventions.

 - Provide evidence based psychological therapy, making autonomous clinical decisions about own professional practice.

 - To work flexibly to ensure access to therapy is improved.
-Delivering interventions in home, in clinics and other appropriate spaces.
+Delivering interventions in home, in clinics, over telemedicine and other appropriate spaces.

 - Provide clinical supervision, consultation and advice on psychological therapies.